-In addition to the competitions, athletes have the opportunity to spend the night with their teams in the dormitories, and enjoy the activities in Olympic Village at the Family Picnic on Friday after competition.
+In addition to the competitions, athletes have the opportunity to spend the night with their teams in the dormitories and enjoy the activities in Olympic Village at the Family Picnic on Friday after competition.

 More than 1,000 volunteers from a variety of companies and the community at large, led by a veteran organizing committee, donate their time and talents to ensure this event is a memorable experience for everyone involved.

-The 2013 Summer Games will take place June 7-8 at the University of Delaware.
+The 49th annual Summer Games is June 14-15, 2019, at the University of Delaware.

 Meals: Breakfast, lunch and dinner will be provided for all registered athletes, coaches, team volunteers and day-of event volunteers.